HyuanTan/lerobot_far/README.md

 ## About

-This repository implements an experimental framework for **measuring, assessing, and recovering from failures** in remote VLA (Vision-Language-Action) deployments, built on top of [LeRobot](https://github.com/huggingface/lerobot) with the open-source [SO-101](https://huggingface.co/docs/lerobot/so101) robotic arm.
+This repository implements an experimental framework for **measuring, assessing, and recovering from failures** in remote VLA (Vision-Language-Action) deployment.
+It is built on top of [LeRobot](https://github.com/huggingface/lerobot) and supports evaluation on both the open-source [SO-101](https://huggingface.co/docs/lerobot/so101) robotic arm and **LIBERO** simulation environments.

 **Key contributions:**

-- **Pipeline measurement**: End-to-end latency profiling across the async inference pipeline (observation queue, inference, action dispatch).
+- **Pipeline measurement**: End-to-end latency profiling across the remote async inference pipeline, including observation queueing, inference, network communication, and action dispatch.
-- **Failure detection & recovery**: Gripper-feedback state machine (proprioceptive monitoring) with automatic retry and recovery strategies on detected failures (empty grasp, slip, stall).
+- **LIBERO pipeline evaluation**: Pipeline-level testing and latency analysis in LIBERO simulation before real-robot deployment.
+- **FAR: Failure-Aware Recovery**: A recovery framework that detects failures such as empty grasp and slip using existing proprioceptive and visual feedback, and performs automatic retry or recovery without adding new sensors.

 **Supported policies:** SmolVLA, Pi0.5